-So, I’m going to speak about several aspects of my personal experience: about volunteering, about my classmates, about the JSA Peer Counselling program, and about the program leadership.
+So, I’m going to speak about several aspects of my personal experience: about volunteering, about my classmates, about the JSA Peer Support program, and about the program leadership.

 Many of you in this room are experienced volunteers.
 You have been involved in volunteer work for months, or years.
 It’s part of your life, of who you are.
 I, however, am a neophyte, a “newbie”.
 I’ve only recently begun to understand the value of volunteering.

 Over the years, I had all the usual reasons for not becoming a volunteer: no time, too much work, children to take care of, no volunteering skills.
 I’m sure you’ve heard them all.
 I have a box on my desk with a label that says “Roundtoits”.

 I’ve mentally put all the things that I haven’t gotten around to starting, in that box.
 “I’ll do that as soon as I can get a roundtoit.”
 For me, volunteering has always been in that box.

 In the spring of 2016 I decided to get a “roundtoit” for volunteering, and peer counselling was the path I chose.